softwarepub/software-card-policies/README.md

 # Software CaRD Policies

-This repository contains the `sc_validate` Python library as well as the associated command line program `sc-validate` and example policies.
+This repository contains the `software_card_policies` Python library as well as the associated command line program `software-card-validate` and example policies.
 The software was written as part of the [Software CaRD](https://helmholtz-metadaten.de/en/inf-projects/softwarecard) project.

-## `sc-validate`
+## `software-card-validate`

 A command line program that validates a given metadata file using a set of configurable policies.